-3.2.
-Outcomes
+3.2 Outcomes

-Many respondents commented on the friendly, sense of community and small-town atmosphere that comes with living in the City of Kalamunda.
+Many respondents commented on the friendly, sense of community and small town atmosphere that comes with living in the City.
 Public Art should be commissioned to reinforce the joy people find in the environment and community values.

+ie joy people find in the environment and community values. emes and comments.